Jeff Moss (hacker): Security conferences

 In 1993 he created the first DEF CON hacker convention, based around a party for members of a Fido hacking network in Canada.
 It slowly grew, and by 1999 was attracting major attention.

 In 1997 he created Black Hat Briefings computer security conference that brings together a variety of people interested in information security.
-He sold Black Hat in 2005 to CMP Media, a subsidiary of UK-based United Business Media, for a reported $13.9 million USD.
+He sold Black Hat in 2005 to CMP Media, a subsidiary of UK-based United Business Media, for a reported US$13.9 million.
 DEF CON was not included in the sale.

 In 2018 Jeff launched the first DEF CON hacker convention outside of the United States.
 Holding the same name DEF CON China was hosted in Beijing, China and co-hosted by Baidu.
 The first year of DEF CON China was labeled a [Beta] year, and in 2019 they formalized the conference with DEF CON China 1.0.

 Later career

 Moss is a member and regular attendee of the Washington D.C. based Council on Foreign Relations (CFR), an independent, nonpartisan membership organization, think tank, and publisher.

 In 2009 Moss was sworn into the Homeland Security Advisory Council of the Barack Obama administration.

-On April 28 2011 Jeff Moss was appointed ICANN Chief Security Officer.
+On April 28, 2011, Jeff Moss was appointed ICANN Chief Security Officer.

 In July 2012, Secretary Janet Napolitano directed the Homeland Security Advisory Council to form the Task Force on CyberSkills in response to the increasing demand for the best and brightest in the cybersecurity field across industry, academia and government.
 The Task Force, co-chaired by Jeff Moss and Alan Paller, conducted extensive interviews with experts from government, the private sector, and academia in developing its recommendations to grow the advanced technical skills of the DHS cybersecurity workforce and expand the national pipeline of men and women with these cybersecurity skills.
 On October 1, the HSAC unanimously approved sending the Task Force recommendations to the Secretary.

 In October 2013, Jeff announced that he would be stepping down from his position at ICANN at the end of 2013.

 In 2013, Jeff was appointed as a Nonresident Senior Fellow at the Atlantic Council, associated with the Cyber Statecraft Initiative, within the Brent Scowcroft Center on International Security.

 In 2014, Jeff joined the Georgetown University School of Law School Cybersecurity Advisory Committee.

-18 March 2016, Richemont announced his nomination for election to the Board of Directors.
+18 March 2016, Richemont announced his nomination for election to the board of directors.

 In 2017, Jeff was named a Commissioner at the Global Commission on the Stability of Cyberspace (GCSC).